Definition

 • There are several types of database models exist today but each database model offers various ways to structure data, each with its advantages and best-use cases.
 These are –

-(A) Hierarchical Model
+(A) Hierarchical Database Model

 • The hierarchical database model was popular in the early days of the digital database in the 1950s and 1960s as people transitioned from the paper filing of data.